weightshift/textpattern-moderne/README.md

 3) There are some things I'd like to tweak more — positioning, a few more styles, but this is a good start.

+4) The design uses Proxima Nova and looks great in that if you have it.
+Otherwise, it defaults to Helvetica Neue, Helvetica, Arial and then whatever sans.

-4) Caveat emptor!
+5) Caveat emptor!
 But enjoy!

 Please do let me know if you dig it.